Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 ## Wiki pipeline

-The purpose of the Wiki pipeline is to sync any files from the `docs/wiki` folder to the GitHub wiki repository.
+The purpose of the Wiki pipeline is to sync any files from the `docs/wiki` folder to the wiki repository.
 It is triggered each time changes are pushed to the `main` branch and only if files in the `docs/wiki` folder are altered.

 > **Note:** Any changes performed directly on the Wiki via the UI will be overwritten by this pipeline.